Genealogy-valued Feller diffusion: Proofs of Theorems , , , : the extensions

 In order to calculate the moment measures of spatial averages which are mass rescaled we need in particular the spatial mixed moments of the super random walk under this scaling.
 The moment measures of the super random walk can be calculated via the \emph{Feynman-Kac duality} and this generalizes to the $\U^\Z$-valued process.

-The behaviour of the $\U^\Z$-valued dual process, the spatial coalescent enriched with distance-matrices has been studied asymptotically in \cite{GSW} and been shown to converge to distance-matrix enriched instantaneously \emph{coalescing Brownian motions}.
-We have to show here in contrast that the dual expectation \emph{including} the \emph{exponential functional converges} to the corresponding expression for delayed coalescing Brownian motions where, because of the exponential term with the Feynman-Kac functional, delayed coalescence is based on the \emph{joint collision measure} of the two Brownian paths.
+The behavior of the $\U^\Z$-valued dual process, the spatial coalescent enriched with distance-matrices has been studied asymptotically in \cite{GSW} and been shown to converge to distance-matrix enriched instantaneously \emph{coalescing Brownian motions}.
+We have to show here in contrast that the dual expectation once we \emph{include} the \emph{exponential functional converges} to the corresponding expression for delayed coalescing Brownian motions where, because of the exponential term with the Feynman-Kac functional, delayed coalescence is based on the \emph{joint collision measure} of the two Brownian paths.
 In distribution this collision measure equals the local time of Brownian motion in $0$.

 In order to get this we have to show the path converge to Brownian motion, the exponential terms to the one of the Brownian collision measure and coalescence to the delayed coalescence based on the collision measure.
 The points to discuss are the last two.
 For that purpose we take into account the reweighting by the Feynman-Kac potential which puts weight on the paths which do not coalesce by time $t$ of order $\exp(b\mfl^{(t)})$, where $\mfl^{(t)}$ is the joint occupation time of pairs of paths up to time $t$.
 Next we need that the joint collision measure converges in law to the local time of Brownian motion.
-This can be bound for example in \cite{Bor87}.
+This can be found for example in \cite{Bor87}.

 For the convergence of the whole dual expectation we have to make sure that all exponential integrals are finite.
 This however is clear since the potential is bounded in $t \leq T$, by $\binom{n}{k} bT$, so the scaling produces finite values.
 Furthermore we need that the asymptotic for $T \to \infty$ is in the spatial case similar to the calculation we did proving the scaling result in the KY-limit in the non-spatial model.
 This gives us then immediately the convergence of the pure genealogy part $\wh\mfU$ by using a test function $\varphi g$ and then put $g$ constant.
 For $\varphi$ constant and $g$ varying we get the convergence of the measure-valued object $\bar\mfU$ directly from the convergence of random walks to Brownian motion and the convergence of the Feynman-Kac term to the local time.